OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 Unlike *facts* or *queries* variables isn't a statement, but we need to talk about too.

-Variables in Prolog is very different from other languages, they don't store a specific value at memory, so, the first step is to stop thinking that variables is to store values, not here.
-Variables in logic programming stand for a unspecified entity and the interpreter will try to instantiate the variables for us respecting the facts previously defined.
-Let's understand it better by example, imagine that you want to know who are William's children?
+Variables in Prolog is very different from other languages, they don't store a specific value at is memory, so, the first step is to stop thinking that variables is to store values, not here.
+Variables in logic programming stand for an unspecified entity and the interpreter will try to instantiate the variables for us respecting the facts previously defined.
+Let's understand it better by example, imagine that you want to know who is William's children?

 ```erlang
 ?- father(william, X).